From Shadow on the Lung

 The NHS Lung Cancer Screening Programme — delivered through targeted lung health checks to current and former smokers aged 55–74 — has fundamentally changed who is arriving in thoracic surgical clinics.
 Five years of programme data, published in Nature Medicine (March 2026), show that over 75% of screen-detected lung cancers are now found at Stage I or II — compared to fewer than 30% outside of screening.

 This is genuinely important.
 Early-stage lung cancer is highly treatable.
 The surgery is less complex, recovery faster, and the chance of long-term survival dramatically greater.
-For patients in London undergoing lung cancer screening or targeted lung health checks, a positive result demands rapid, expert assessment — not weeks of uncertainty.
+For patients with nodules found on screening, a positive result demands rapid, expert assessment — not weeks of uncertainty.

 And for those confirmed to need surgery: the National Lung Cancer Audit 2026 found that 88% of patients with early-stage lung cancer waited longer than the recommended 49 days from referral to surgery — a direct consequence of screening-generated demand outpacing NHS surgical capacity.

 Had a targeted lung health check result?
-Read more about what happens next → Already received a diagnosis?
+What happens next → Already received a diagnosis?
 Request a second opinion → Robotic lung surgery at London Bridge Hospital →

 1,000+